ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 ### Capturing trades

 The process of backtesting generates trades.
 The result of the `backtest` function captures the important data about each trade including entry and exit dates, entry and exit prices and the amount of profit per trade.
-Here's a extract from Grademark's TypeScript interface for a trade:
+Here's an extract from Grademark's TypeScript interface for a trade:

 ```typescript
 export interface ITrade {